mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ## Usage

 `Experimental_CssVarsProvider` is a new experimental provider that attach all generated CSS variables to the theme and put it in react context.
+The children under this provider will be able to read the CSS variables from the theme.

 ```js
 import { Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';